Python Data Manipulation Explained

 - To control the cost of storing and moving data.

-The average Python Data Engineer earns an average salary of $92,388, Payscale reports.
+The average Python Engineer earns an average salary of $92,388, Payscale reports.
 But to qualify, you must have the critical skills.
 These include “Python, SQL, R and ETL methodologies and practices,” says Paul Lappas, co-founder and CEO of Intermix, a performance monitoring tool for data teams.

 And while a passion for processing data is an obvious pre-requisite, you will also need to possess the following skills and attributes to excel in any data engineering role: